N3M1X10/Fly-Corp-Bonus-Saves/README.md

 С уважением NEMIX.

 EN:
+Game Saves for "Free Mode" or something for Fly Corp

-1. Copy and save in any convenient place your existing save along the paths:
+1. Copy and save in any convenient place your existing gamesaves along the paths:
-"Fly Corp\Saves\" and "Fly Corp\Fly Corp_Data\StreamingAssets\PlayerSaves\"
+Settings "Fly Corp\Saves\" and gamesaves "Fly Corp\Fly Corp_Data\StreamingAssets\PlayerSaves\"
-IMPORTANT: Delete your saves before installing mine.
+IMPORTANT: Delete/relocate your saves before installing mine.
-2. Copy the "Fly Corp_Data" and "Saves" folders with the replacement to the game folder.
+2. Copy the "Fly Corp_Data" folders with the replacement to the game folder.
 3. Start the game.
 4. Select "Load game" in the main menu.
 5. Test my save.